CONSTRUCTION TRUST FUND THEFT

 Adams County Felony Charges Are Overkill for A Violation Of The Colorado Trust Fund Statute

 A violation of this statute results in felony charges of Theft in Adams, Broomfield and Boulder County, (or Forgery if lien papers are signed saying that the subcontractors and suppliers are paid when they were not).
 It is essential that smaller businesses be knowledgeable of this law and their duties.
 Many men and women who simply try to survive and pay their bills are being charged as felons for poor accounting practices.
 Sadly, most do not even earn a profit by their poor accounting practices.
 In many cases, it is not even their fault since they are forced to shift money around after a General Contractor did not pay on time.

-If you have been contacted by police or are investigated for theft or forgery under the Colorado Trust Fund Statute, be smart, exercise your right to remain silent, and call the O'Malley and Sawyer, LLC, at 303-731-0719.
+If you have been contacted by police or are investigated for theft or forgery under the Colorado Trust Fund Statute, be smart, exercise your right to remain silent, and call the Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.